Internet Governance Forum: 2005 mandate

-Formation of the IGF
+Formation

 The United Nations published its endorsement of a five-year mandate for the IGF in April 2006.

-There were two rounds of consultations with regards to the convening of the first IGF:

-16 – 17 of February 2006 – The first round of consultations was held in Geneva.
-The transcripts of the two-day consultations are available in the IGF site.

-19 May 2006 – The second round of consultations was open to all stakeholders and was coordinated for the preparations of the inaugural IGF meeting.
-The meeting chairman was Nitin Desai who is the United Nations Secretary-General's Special Adviser for Internet Governance.

-The convening of the IGF was announced on 18 July 2006, with the inaugural meeting of the Forum to be held in Athens, Greece from 30 October to 2 November 2006.
+There were two rounds of consultations with regards to the convening of the first IGF, in February and May 2006.
+The convening of the IGF was announced on 18 July 2006, with the inaugural meeting of the forum held in Athens, Greece from 30 October to 2 November 2006.

 2011 mandate renewal and improvements process

-In the lead-up to the completion of the first five-year mandate of the IGF in 2010, the UN initiated a process of evaluating the continuation of the IGF, resulting in a United Nations General Assembly resolution to continue the IGF for a further five years (2011-2015).

-In addition to the renewed mandate, another UN body, the Commission on Science and Technology for Development (CSTD), established a Working Group on Improvements to the IGF (CSTDWG), which first met in February 2011, held five working group meetings, completed its work in early 2012, and issued a report to the Commission for consideration during its 15th session to be held 21–25 May 2012, in Geneva.

-The Working Group report made 15 recommendations with regard to five specific areas, namely:

-Shaping of the outcomes of IGF meetings (2);
+In the lead-up to the completion of the first five-year mandate of the IGF in 2010, the UN initiated a process of evaluating the continuation of the IGF, resulting in a United Nations General Assembly resolution to continue the IGF for a further five years (2011–2015).
+In addition to the renewed mandate, another UN body, the Commission on Science and Technology for Development (CSTD), established a Working Group on Improvements to the IGF (CSTDWG), which issued a report to the commission for consideration during its 15th session held 21–25 May 2012, in Geneva.
+The Working Group report made recommendations with regard to shaping of the outcomes of IGF meetings, working modalities, funding, broadening participation and capacity-building, and linking the IGF to other Internet governance-related entities.

-Working modalities of the IGF, including open consultations, the Multi-stakeholder Advisory Group (MAG) and the Secretariat (3);